-6.1.
+- 3. Final inspection.
+To be made after the building is completed, all sub-trade inspections have passed and the structure is ready for occupancy. - 3.1.
 In flood hazard areas, as part of the final inspection, a final certification of the lowest floor elevation or the elevation to which a building is dry floodproofed, as applicable, shall be submitted to the authority having jurisdiction.

+4. Swimming pool inspection.

-- 7. Swimming pool inspection.
-First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete. - 1.
-Steel reinforcement inspection - 2.
-Underground electric inspection - 3.
-Underground piping inspection including a pressure test. - 4.
-Underground electric inspection under deck area (including the equipotential bonding) - 5.
-Underground piping inspection under deck area - 6.
-Deck inspection: to be made prior to installation of the deck material (with forms, deck drains, and any reinforcement in place - 7.
-Safety Inspection; Made prior to filling the pool with the bonding connections made, the proper drain covers installed and the final barriers installed.
+- 4.1.
+First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete shell. - 4.2.
+Underground electric inspection - 4.3.
+Perimeter piping inspection/pressure test to be made prior to backfill and preparation of the pool deck (if any). - 4.4.
+Light niche/wet niche inspection.
+To inspect the bonding of underwater light fixtures prior to filling the pool with water. - 4.5.
+Pool deck inspection to be made prior to placing concrete in the pool deck with all required bonding connections completed. - 4.6.
+Final electric inspection to be made prior to filling the swimming pool with water. - 4.7.
+Final permanent barrier inspection to be made prior to filling the swimming pool with water - 4.8.
+Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place.

-- 8. Final pool piping

-- 9. Final Electrical inspection

-- 10. Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place.

-In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 454.2.17 of this code.
+In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 424.2.17 and R4501.17 of this code.

+5. Demolition inspections.

-8. Demolition inspections.
-First inspection to be made after all utility connections have been dis- connected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations.
+First inspection (pre-demolition) to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations.